mworks/mworks/README.markdown

 The Cox Lab maintains a public build master for MW [here](http://monkeyworks.coxlab.org).
 If you'd like to setup a build slave, please contact monkeyworks@coxlab.org.

+You need both a build "master" and at least one build "slave" to build the projects.
+These are typically meant to run on separate machines, with the "master" being on a publicly available web server, and one or more slaves doing the actual heavy lifting.
+To start a build master, you just need to run
+	buildbot_master/start_buildbot_master.sh
+Likewise for the slave, you'd run
+	buildbot_slave/start_buildbot_slave.sh

+If you get complaints about there being no command called "buildbot", you just need to install it by running:
+	sudo easy_install buildbot

+To stop any running buildbots on your machine:
+	buildbot_master/stop_all_buildbot.sh

+To start a local (e.g. running on localhost) buildbot pair (e.g. for testing), run:
+	buildbot_master/start_all_buildbot_local.sh

+The buildbot master server will then be running at [http://localhost:7349](http://localhost:7349).
+You can examine build progress, manually kickstart builds, and more.

 ### installer ###

 The scripts in this directory handle the automatic building of the MW installer.
 To build an installer, simply run: